awysocka/sensoric-website/README.md

 * js (ES6)

 ## live
-* Here is a working website: available soon.
+* Here is a working website: https://sensoric.eu/

 ## status
 * in progress